Essential Program Information

 What academic credit is offered by the program?

 The student handbooks have detailed information on the curriculum and credits offered.
-The program as a whole requires 143 semester hours of credit.
+The program as a whole requires 142.5 credit hours of credit.
+Medical Spanish is our only elective.
+It can only be taken by permission of the instructor, and is worth an additional one credit.

 Where can I find estimate of all costs related to the program?